sdpython/ensae_projects/_doc/sphinxdoc/source/blog/2017/2017-10-07_hackathons.rst

 .. blogpost::
     :title: Videos of past hackathons at ENSAE
-    :keywords: ENSAE, EY, Microsoft, Croix-Rouge, Crésus
+    :keywords: ENSAE, EY, Microsoft, Croix-Rouge, Crésus, Genius
     :date: 2017-10-07
     :categories: hackathon

-    The thrid hackathon is being prepared and is scheduled for 24th-25th November 2017.
+    The third hackathon is being prepared and is scheduled for 24th-25th November 2017.
 More information will be posted soon.
 Here are some informations about the past two ones.